mattdesl/promise-cookbook/README.md

   });
 ```

-It takes two functions, either of which can be `null`.
+`then` takes two functions, either of which can be `null` or undefined.
 The `resolved` callback is called when the promise succeeds, and it is passed the resolved value (in this case `image`).
 The `rejected` callback is called when the promise fails, and it is passed the `Error` object we created earlier.

 ### chaining